mjvmroz/drool/README.md

 # drool 🤤

-A [lox 🐟](https://craftinginterpreters.com/) interpreter, written in Rust 🦀.
+A work-in-progress [lox 🐟](https://craftinginterpreters.com/) bytecode interpreter, written in Rust 🦀.

 "Drool" because crab stuffed salmon is an insanely decadent, guilty pleasure which produces this response.